nicholasb4711/LifeWiki/README.md

 ### Current Tables
 - `users` - User information (managed by Supabase Auth)
 - `wikis` - Wiki metadata and settings
+  - id
+  - title
+  - description
+  - is_public
+  - user_id
+  - created_at
+  - updated_at

-- `wiki_pages` - Individual wiki pages and content
+- `pages` - Wiki pages and content
+  - id
+  - wiki_id
+  - title
+  - text
+  - created_by
+  - updated_by
+  - inserted_at
+  - updated_at

 ## Getting Started